-The 5th Annual NOAA/Northern Gulf Institute Gulf Hypoxia Research Coordination Workshop brought together Louisiana state officials, federal and other state agencies, NGOs, and academic scientists with interests in identifying a path forward to restore Louisiana’s coastal wetlands, reduce the size of the annual Gulf of Mexico hypoxic zone, and sustain the ecological and socioeconomic benefits of fisheries.
+The 5th Annual NOAA/Northern Gulf Institute Gulf Hypoxia Research Coordination Workshop (see "previous workshops - 2014") brought together Louisiana state officials, federal and other state agencies, NGOs, and academic scientists with interests in identifying a path forward to restore Louisiana's coastal wetlands, reduce the size of the annual Gulf of Mexico hypoxic zone, and sustain the ecological and socioeconomic benefits of fisheries.
 This diverse group identified and ranked challenging priority management needs to sustain fisheries in a region where habitat changes are expected due to large-scaleecosystem restoration efforts and river diversions critical tosaving wetlands.

 The proceedings paper from that meeting, ' Advancing Ecosystem Modeling of Hypoxia and Diversion Effects on Fisheries in the Northern Gulf of Mexico, ' is now available and will inform ongoing efforts to ensure that adaptive management decisions for diversions would be science-driven and have a formal process to adjust management actions to ensure that restoration goals are most effectively achieved.